ChorusOne/chorus-one-sdk/book/build-your-staking-dapp/cosmos/overview.md

 ```

 Additionally, you can use the Chorus One SDK to sign transactions using Fireblocks, mnemonic or other methods.

-{% hint style="info" %}
-The signature of these methods is compatible with the methods provided by popular Cosmos libraries like `@cosmjs/cosmwasm`.
-{% endhint %}

 For detailed information on setting up and configuring these options, refer to the [What is a Signer?](../../signers-explained/what-is-a-signer.md) section.